maanisim/maanisim.github.io/_posts/2024-04-25-Optimizing-CodeBuild-with-Cached-Multi-Architecture-Docker-Images.md

 - Best effort only, cache will get wiped if not used for ~15 minutes OR for the total lenght of the previous build - whichever is shorter.
 - For custom cache, it requires the parent directory of the cached directory to exist
 - Requires build to take longer than 5 minutes.
-This includes all the phases.

 References:

 [1] Build caching in AWS CodeBuild -  Local caching  - https://docs.aws.amazon.com/codebuild/latest/userguide/build-caching.html#caching-local